psadmin-io/talk.template/README.md

 # Serve locally
 If you are using separate markdown files, they need to be served from a web server.

-Change to the talk's root directory and use the `serve.py` helper script to run a simple web server on port `8000`.
+Change to the talk's root directory and use the `serve.py` helper script to run a simple web server at `localhost:8000`.
 ```
 cd talk.NEW
 python talk.template/serve.py